Gingerbread Hot Chocolate Recipe

 1Amount Per Serving Calories 358Total Fat 15gSaturated Fat 10gTrans Fat 0gUnsaturated Fat 4gCholesterol 45mgSodium 230mgCarbohydrates 47gFiber 5gSugar 40gProtein 12g

 Get comfortable and be sure to come hang out with me on social.
-Don’t grab your free fitness journal before you go!
+Don’t forget to grab your free fitness journal before you go!

 Thanks for sharing!
 Does it keep long?